- Risk Factors

 What is the treatment for an Epstein-Barr virus infection?

 Unfortunately, there is no specific treatment for EBV.
-However, some physicians may use corticosteroids to reduce swelling of tissues (for example, swelling in the throat, enlarged spleen).
+However, some physicians may use corticosteroids to reduce swelling of tissues (for example, swelling in the throat, and enlarged spleen).
 Most of the treatments are designed to reduce symptoms (see home remedies below).

 Are there any home remedies for an Epstein-Barr virus infection?